toniramo/time-series-generation-public/README.md

-# Analysis of multivariate time-generation methods.
+# Analysis of multivariate time-generation methods
 Public repository to provide auxiliary material for the "Analysis of multivariate time-series generation methods" project.
 The project is part of the course "Analyzing the changing world" (LSI32004) of the University of Helsinki.

 Abstract: